onomondo/getting-started/README.md

 ### Flash a precompiled firmware
 In case the stock firmware gets overwritten, you can easily flash the device with a precompiled binary.
 Download the *ESP flash download tool* [here](https://www.espressif.com/en/support/download/other-tools?keys=download+tool), download the precompiled firmware (**onomondo_getting_started.bin**) from the repo and flash the device.

+These procompiled binaries will in the future include firmware to assist in debugging connectivity with Onomondo.

 ### Build and Flash Modified firmware.